tuskancj/pga_fantasy_league/Models/Valero Texas Open/README.md

 # Data

 -   Valero Texas Open Round data with advanced stats (strokes gained) are available 2017 onward from Datagolf.com
--   A couple dozen rounds were missing proximity in the rough data so they were imputed from the other round data
+-   A couple dozen rounds were missing proximity from the rough data so they were imputed from the other round data
 -   training set: 2018 - 2023
 -   validation set: 2024
 -   test set: 2025